 How to measure

 Measuring your progress in becoming a thought leader depends on where you share your ideas.
 Here, we’ll show examples of two effective channels and their respective metrics.

 A backlink is a link on one website that links to another website.
 Backlinks act as votes.
 Even Google thinks so, treating backlinks as one of the most important ranking factors.

 And so if you publish content that gets this kind of vote, you’re on the right track of becoming an authority in your industry.
 This is because people are digitally voting for what you say, resulting in direct traffic from those pages and higher search engine rankings.

 To illustrate, one of the widely discussed subjects in the SEO community is building links through outreach.
 Our CMO, Tim Soulo, has joined the conversation with an article called I Just Deleted Your Outreach Email.
 And NO, I Don’t Feel Sorry, which explains how to do effective outreach that doesn’t feel like spam.

-That article alone got over 2K backlinks (aka digital votes).
+That article alone got over 2.5K backlinks (digital votes, in other words).